 - Developing innovations on current technology/tooling to reduce production costs and meet current or future economic needs of our customers

-By incorporating all plastics and thermoplastic composites experience, Dedienne Multiplasturgy® group is able to add value to customers’ brand through mechanisms reduction, design and manufacture of high-performance plastic parts and thermoplastic composites, which replace metal, function integration to design multi-material product and process.
+By incorporating all of our plastics and thermoplastic composites experience, Dedienne Multiplasturgy® group is able to add value to customers’ brand through reduction of mechanisms, design and manufacture of high-performance plastic parts and thermoplastic composites, which replace metal, function integration to design multi-material product and process.

 Indeed, plastics and thermoplastic composites have undeniable advantages: